 Social security contributions

-The contributions are payable at least on the minimum wage (HUF 167,400 per month as of February 2021, the guaranteed minimum wage for those employed in jobs requiring at least secondary level qualifications or vocational training is HUF 219,000 as of February 2021).
-Employers (seated in Hungary)are liable for both social security payments and the electronic filing of monthly social security declarations.
-Non-Hungarian employers have similar obligations, however, if they miss to complete them, the employees will be responsible for these tasks.
+In 2023 the amount of the minimum wage is 232,000 Hungarian forint [HUF] per month and the guaranteed minimum wage for those employed in jobs requiring at least secondary level qualifications or vocational training is HUF 296,400 as of 1 January 2023.
+Employers (seated in Hungary) are liable for both social security payments and the electronic filing of monthly social security declarations.
+Non-Hungarian employers have similar obligations; however, if they fail to complete them, the employees will be responsible for these tasks.

 As a general rule, dependent persons over 18 years of age are only eligible for healthcare services if they pay healthcare service contributions.
-Uninsured persons are liable for monthly contributions of HUF 8,000 (as of 2021).
+Uninsured persons are liable for monthly contributions of HUF 9,600.

 Social tax allowances